 Through a process of fermentation GLOSSARY fermentationThe chemical breakdown of a substance by bacteria, yeasts, or other micro organisms. , the dextrose is converted to lactic acid, a relatively simple organic chemical compound.
 This is the same kind of lactic acid that torments your muscles after vigorous exercise, but produced on an industrial scale.
-The lactic acid then undergoes polymerization GLOSSARY polymerizationAny process in which relatively small molecules, called monomers, combine chemically to produce a very large chainlike or network molecule, called a polymer. to cause the molecules to link up into long chains or polymers which bond together to form the plastic called polylactide (PLA).
+The lactic acid then undergoes polymerisation GLOSSARY polymerisationAny process in which relatively small molecules, called monomers, combine chemically to produce a very large chain-like or network molecule, called a polymer. to cause the molecules to link up into long chains or polymers which bond together to form PLA.
 This is turned into sheets of flat plastic or pellets, which can then be moulded into a variety of different forms including containers, films and fibres.

-The characteristics of PLA are similar to conventional petrochemical plastics (such as PET), while another benefit its ability to be processed on existing plastic production equipment.
+The characteristics of PLA are similar to those of conventional petrochemical plastics (such as PET), while another benefit its ability to be processed on existing plastic production equipment.